How to Order Bubble Tea: A Beginner’s Guide

 Tea base.
 Sugar level.
 Ice level.
 Toppings.
 Suddenly it feels like a drink order with way too much pressure attached to it.

-If you are wondering how to order bubble tea, the easiest way is to break it down into a few simple choices: pick your base, choose your sugar level, decide on ice, and then keep the toppings simple.
+If you are wondering how to order bubble tea, the easiest way is to break it down into a few simple choices: pick your base, choose your sugar level, decide on ice, and keep the toppings simple.

 Start With the Base